litu173/CSS-Slider/README.md

 # CSS-Slider
-Raw CSS code is used for this image slider
+Raw CSS code is used for this image slider.

 Take a look: http://litu173.github.io/CSS-Slider